52sketches/52sketches.github.io/_posts/2020-10-15-52-Sketches-Episode-002.md

 ## Transcript

 Rob Head  0:03
-52 sketches
+52 Sketches

 Jennifer Head  0:07
-Welcome to 52 sketches, a podcast about creativity and creative practices. here's your host, Rob head.
+Welcome to 52 Sketches, a podcast about creativity and creative practices. here's your host, Rob Head.

 Rob Head  0:16
-Welcome to the 52 sketches podcast.
+Welcome to the 52 Sketches podcast.
 We are here to talk about creativity and living a creative life practices and habits, strategies for making wonderful things.
 Today we are going to speak with multi disciplinary artist Phillip Daniel.
 Yes, Phillip is an actor, a writer, a singer, songwriter, voiceover actor living and working in Los Angeles.
 As Philly ocean.
 He is the front man for yacht rock cover band Yardley crew.
 And among other things, he is currently writing a feature film.
 That's right.
 So well welcome, Phillip.

 Phillip Daniel  0:51
 How you doing, Robert?
 Glad to be here.